laminlabs/lamin-blog/docs/1000genomes.md

 print(by_type)
 ```

-But it's not, and hence, an agent first needs to find the files and once it found them, it needs to investigate whether they have the same schema so that they can be efficiently queried.
-So, it will end up running somewthing like this:
+But it's not.
+Hence, an agent first needs to find the files, and once it finds them, it needs to investigate whether they have the same schema so that they can be efficiently queried.
+So, it will end up running something like this:

 ```python
 # find files with a consistent schema